 EOUT;

-In the next section, I am going to explain the following data type which is an integer.
+In the next section, I will explain the data type ‘integer.’
 Let’s dive right in.

 <?php